imashwani/lectureNotesScrapper/README.md

   `pip install requests`

-Just enter the id of the note found in url in the 5th line of script
+Just enter the id of the note found in url; after you run the script

 for example: https://lecturenotes.in/notes/82-notes-for-operating-systems-os-by-verified-writer